terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

 createDatabaseAndSchema();
 ```

-To verify the schema is committed, if you are using TerminusCMS, you can see changes in the dashboard.
-Since we are using TerminusDB locally (it works with TerminusCMS as well), we can look at the commit history by:
+To verify the schema is committed we can look at the commit history using the example below.
+If you are using TerminusCMS, you can see changes in the dashboard.

 ```javascript
   // Get commit history